Femaro/phixall/PAYSTACK_SETUP.md

 ## Next Steps

+1. Set #1000 as minimum amount in client wallet before service request is sent.
+This amount (#1000) will be held and will be part of overall bill at job completion.
-1. Integrate payment buttons in job creation flow
+2. Integrate payment buttons in job creation flow
-2. Add subscription payments for premium features
+3. Add subscription payments for premium features
-3. Implement automatic payouts to Phixers
+4. Implement automatic payouts to Phixers
-4. Add payment analytics dashboard
+5. Add payment analytics dashboard
-5. Set up payment reminders and notifications
+6. Set up payment reminders and notifications